AARP Eye Center

 Social Security is the largest source of income for most older Americans.
-If elected, how would you protect earned Social Security benefits for the future?
+How would you protect earned Social Security benefits for the future?

-Millions of American workers have no way to save for retirement through their jobs.
-If elected, what steps would you take to help American workers save for their retirement?
+What steps would you take to help workers save for retirement?

 Medicare provides critical health coverage for older Americans.
-If elected, how would you strengthen it for the future?
+If elected, how would you strengthen Medicare for the future?

-Find more information on the candidates at blakemasters.com and markkelly.com.
+Find more information on the candidates at maggiehassan.com and donbolduc.com.

 Also of Interest: